bakishule/bakishule.github.io/publications.md

 * Document Digitization Technology and Its Application in Tanzania.
 In: Arai K. (eds) Intelligent Systems and Applications.
 IntelliSys 2021.
 Lecture Notes in Networks and Systems, vol 295.
 Springer, Cham. https://doi.org/10.1007/978-3-030-82196-8_53.
 (Co-authored with Mbonimpaye John, Beatus Mbunda, Victor Willa, Dina Machuve and Shubi Kaijage)

-*	Web Based Attendance, Leave and Payroll system for small scale industries: A Case of SOSOMA Industries Limited Rwanda.
+*	Web Based Attendance, Leave and Payroll System for Small Scale Industries: A Case of SOSOMA Industries Limited Rwanda.
 International Journal of Advances in Scientific Research and Engineering (IJASRE), ISSN:2454-8006, 7(7), 56-63. https://doi.org/10.31695/IJASRE.2021.34041.
 (Co-authored with Olivier Hungurimana and Dina Machuve)

 * IoT-based System for Automated Floodwater Detection and Early Warning in the East African Region; A Case Study of Arusha and Dar es Salaam, Tanzania.
 International Journal of Advanced Technology and Engineering Exploration, Vol 8(79).
 DOI: http://dx.doi.org/10.19101/IJATEE.2021.874099.
 (Co-authored with Ange Josiane Uwayisenga and Mussa Ally.
 Dida)